 Several interview apps are available today, especially as the focus of interviewing shifts more toward providing a good candidate experience.
 Because of the number of options available, it can be challenging to find the best interview apps for your business.
 However, the abundance of online interview app options available offer a wide range of features and layouts that your business can compare to find the best match for your already existing interviewing and recruiting processes.
 Whether you’re looking for a video interview app or a phone interview app, there are plenty of solutions available for you.

-However, it is important to keep in mind that even the best video interview apps can be not as effective as a one-way phone interview app or platform like Qualifi.
+However, it is important to keep in mind that even the best video interview apps can be not as effective as a virtual phone interview app or platform like Qualifi.
 The reason for this is that while video interviews do provide more flexibility and accessibility than traditional interviews do, they do not provide as much as phone interviews.
 Since video interviews require both audio and video recordings, they need to be taken in a professional manner and require sufficient camera quality and uninterrupted, fast internet connection to not distract the interviewer when they are reviewing the interview.

 Finding the best video interview platforms can be challenging — if not just because there are so many different platforms available to choose from.
 Whether you’re looking for the best app for recording video interviews so that you can make sure that your recruiting team is looking at high-quality video interviews or you are looking for a more simple, open-source video interview software platform, it can be incredibly challenging to find the right one for your business.